hraban/outbound-rules/README.md

 sequentially (before the request is made).
 The first matching rule will be used as the action to take for a request.
 If rules were specified, but none match, the default is to deny the request.

+If a page has no Outbound-Rules header (most pages) the default is to allow all connections (as usual).
+This makes the Outbound-Rules protocol effectively "opt-in".

 ## Inspired by NoScript's ABE